These 3-Ingredient Peanut Butter Oatmeal Balls are the easiest energy balls to snack on.

 Flavor 2: Carrot Cake

 - Before you start, if your peanut butter is not creamy (maybe you opened the jar a while back), then pour it into a microwave-safe bowl with sweetener.
 Microwave for 30 seconds to soften.
 Stir and then use in the recipe.

-- In a large mixing bowl, add all the ingredients: old-fashioned oats, fresh runny peanut butter, and sweetener.
+- In a large mixing bowl, add all the base ingredients: old-fashioned oats, fresh runny peanut butter, and sweetener.
 Or, if you are making any of the 3 recommended flavors, also add in the suggested ingredients.

 - Optional: refrigerate the oatmeal balls mixture for 20 minutes to set the dough.
 It will make it easier to roll into energy bites.

 - Remove the mixture from the fridge. slightly oil your hands with coconut oil before shaping each energy ball to prevent the batter from sticking to your hands.
 Scoop out about 1 1/2 tablespoons of dough and roll within your hands to shape energy balls.

 - Place each oatmeal ball onto a plate covered with parchment paper.

 - Keep rolling until you form about 10-12 energy balls.
 Enjoy immediately or store in the fridge in an airtight container for up to 3 weeks.

 - The oatmeal balls can be frozen in an airtight container.
 Remove from the freezer 3 hours before serving, and thaw them at room temperature until soft.